Shop at Bed Bath & Beyond? These Surprising Tips Could Save You Up to 20%

 Or, if you were shopping online, you can sign up for an online service like Paribus.
 Paribus links up to your email address and monitors your receipts.
 If an item’s price drops, it’ll work to refund you.

-For example, if that Keurig you bought last week just dropped $10, Paribus works to get you the money back — for free.
+For example, if that Keurig you bought last week just dropped $10, Paribus could help you get a refund.

 So how are you feeling?
 Beyond stoked for these savings?